test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2022_Educator_Pilot/RNAseq_DGE_JN/Example_RNAseq_DGE_JN/RNAseq_DGE_JN_Answer_Key.md

 	> No, we could have used the Likelihood Ratio Test (LRT)

 2. Why did we choose the Wald Test?
-	> Because we only had 2 comparisons
+	> Because we only have 2 groups to compare

 **Look at the PCA plots before and after normalization, and answer the following questions:**
 1. Is the percent of variance explained by PC2 more or less after normalization?
 Does that tell you anything about what was contributing to the differences in PC2?